Analysis of non-diffusive avalanche transport of energetic particles: Phase-space transport

 As previously mentioned, hyperbolic LCS are closely linked to the contours of $\sigma_{i,j}$ in the phase-space, especially with 1D peaked structures known as ridges \citep{SLM05}.
 It is well known that, in a scenario involving a single mode with a constant amplitude, similarly to a pendulum, attractive and repulsive structures will merge into the separatrix.
 The hyperbolic LCS will reflect this, as shown in \cite{jpp_cmf, CFMZJPP}.
 Considering a general non-autonomous dynamical system, multiple intersections occur allowing transport by means of the so called lobe-dynamics, see e.g. \cite{Di_Giannatale_2018}.

-We compute FTLE contours for both the ITER scenario and the benchmark case.
-We also remark how for $\Delta\tau>0$ ($<0$), the FTLE peaks indicate repulsive (attractive) transport barriers.
+We calculate FTLE contours for both the ITER scenario and the benchmark case.
+For a given $\Delta\tau>0$, FTLE peaks indicate repulsive barriers while attractive barriers are obtained with the same methodology by considering the backward time dynamics.
+This can be associated to negative values of $\Delta\tau$.
 We plot the contours of the FTLE using $\Delta\tau=\pm200$ and mode amplitudes at different times.
-The choice of $\Delta \tau$ requires care (as detailed in \cite{jpp_cmf}) in view of the time scales of the mode evolution.
-Larger $\Delta \tau$ values generate contour plots with long structures approximating the well-known tangles between stable and unstable manifolds.
-Smaller values result in simpler structures describing the coherence of the mixing of passive tracers over a shorter time interval \citep{Di_Giannatale_2018}.
-We illustrate how these structures organize the dynamics in the phase-space by analyzing the evolution of markers initialized at $n_{AE}=5,\,18,\,26$ resonances.
+In order to show the results of both contours on the same plot, for each point of the phase space, the maximum between the two FTLEs field is plotted.
+This method is effective, as demonstrated in \cite{CFMZJPP,jpp_cmf}.
+The accuracy of the obtained structures is then verified by following a set of passive tracers at different times.
+The choice of $\Delta \tau$ requires care, larger $\Delta \tau$ generate contour plots with long structures approximating the well-known tangles between stable and unstable manifolds.
+Smaller values result in simpler structures describing the coherence of the mixing of passive tracers over a shorter time interval, see e.g. \citep{Di_Giannatale_2018}, for a detailed discussion regarding this point.
+After several sensitivity tests, the selected value of $\Delta \tau$ produces FTLE fields exhibiting sufficiently pronounced peaks to clearly identify the LCS; moreover, the superposition of passive tracers provided an additional benchmark for the effective transport barriers, supporting the choice of $\Delta \tau$.
+In the following, we illustrate how these structures organize the dynamics in the phase-space by analyzing the evolution of markers initialized at $n_{AE}=5,\,12,\,30$ resonances.

-The analysis of ITER scenario is summarized in \figref{fig_11_early} and \figref{fig_11_late}.
-At $\tau = 310$, passive tracers rotate within single resonance structures, as expected \citep{TMM94,jpp_cmf}.
-As they rotate, energy is transferred to the modes increasing their amplitude.
-This process drives an elongation of attractive and repulsive structures that cover $\sim 10$ resonances at $\tau = 360$.
-Particles move almost coherently along these structures and resonate with all these modes, efficiently driving them.
-By $\tau = 430$ attractive and repulsive structures intertwine into a single tangle with $0.35\lesssim s \lesssim0.50$.
-Based on these observations, we can infer that transport within this region (which corresponds to the HnB resonant portion) should exhibit diffusive behavior from that time onward.
-This will be confirmed by the statistical analysis of the next section.
-Consequently, the distribution function will slowly form a plateau.